Alich13/miic_helper/README.md

 # miic_helper

-This repo contain helper functions to preprocess seurat objects and prepare for miic analysis .
+This repo contains helper functions to preprocess seurat objects and prepare for miic analysis .

 Planning to wrap up all the functions in a single command line (python) in the future .